 Above all, remember to tell your personal accountant whenever your circumstances change.

 IR35 changes target certain T&S expenses

 Another development around travel and subsistence to be aware of relates to IR35 legislation that took effect from 6th April 2016.
-HMRC now states that if you are under (or inside) IR35, certain business expenses may not be payable.
+HMRC has stated that if you are under (or inside) IR35, certain business expenses may not be payable.
 This can change from assignment to assignment.
-These expenses include;
+These expenses include:

 - Business mileage